o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/material-set-param-number-node.md

 ---
-description: ' Use the Set Param Number node in the &ALYlong; &script-canvas; editor to set a material parameter with a number value. '
+description: ' Use the Set Param Number node in the Amazon Lumberyard Script Canvas editor to set a material parameter with a number value. '
 title: Set Param Number
 ---